HIGH-GRADE NI-CU-PT-PD-ZN-CR-AU-V-TI DISCOVERIES IN THE "RING OF FIRE"

 Chief Financial Officer

-Greg Rieveley is a finance executive with over 15 years of experience in the mining and retail industries.
+Greg Rieveley is a finance executive with 20 years of experience in the mining and retail industries.
 He has expertise in mergers and acquisitions, financing, public company accounting and disclosure, financial and risk management.
 Prior to joining Noront, Mr. Rieveley was Vice President, Internal Audit and Business Development at Harry Winston Diamond Corporation (formerly Aber Diamond Corporation).
 He also worked as Controller for Dundee Precious Metals, a mid-sized copper and gold producer.
-Mr. Rieveley is a Chartered Accountant and holds a Bachelor of Commerce from the University of British Columbia.
+Mr. Rieveley is a Chartered Professional Accountant and holds a Bachelor of Commerce from the University of British Columbia.

 Ryan Weston, M.Sc., MBA, P.Geo